nihil0/nihil0.github.io/_posts/2016-05-12-Compiling-Vim-from-Source.md

 layout: post
 title: Compiling vim with some kind of GUI from source for Python development.
 ---
-# Compiling vim with some kind of GUI from source for Python development.

-This post builds on the process described [here][main_link].
+This post builds on the process described [here][https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source].

 ## System